 Cleaning makeup brushes are just as crucial as doing the house chores.
+And how I clean my makeup brushes from the products to the technique used is just as important.
 So much so, I integrate cleaning makeup brushes into my weekly routine.

 But that wasn’t always the case, during the early years of applying makeup, I never washed my makeup brushes.
 I didn’t use a lot of brushes but can you imagine all that build-up over time from the ones I have used?
 Yikes!